Overview

 Adding instructional text helped clarify this.

-Some pages may contain numerous items, making it difficult for users to find their target.
+Some pages contain numerous items, making it hard for users to locate their targets.

 Added a search function on the Discover page to help users find their targets more easily.